The Art and Design Department

 Art and Design Reading List

-The Art department is one of the top performing departments in the academy.
+Art and Design is a popular subject here at OSA.
 We have 3 Art Teachers and one Art Technician.
-We are part of the Creative Arts faculty and work closely with the EAL and SEN teams, HLTAs and the literacy coordinator.
-The department consists of 3 large art rooms and an art gallery.
-Resources include 15 iMacs and 4PCs with art specific software, scanners, digital SLR cameras, bamboo graphics tablets, pottery wheels, kiln room, printing press and photographic screen-printing facilities.
+We are part of the Creative Arts faculty and work closely with the EAL and SEN teams.
+The department consists of 3 large art rooms and our own art gallery, where we exhibit students work.
+Resources include 12 iMacs with art specific software, scanners, digital SLR cameras, bamboo graphics tablets, pottery wheels, kiln room, an A1 and A3 printing press and photographic screen-printing facilities.

 The Art department regard our students as artists not simply art students.
 There is a positive and purposeful atmosphere fostered within the department, which allows students to succeed and enjoy their studies.
 We encourage our students to be individual and experimental in order to engage with the world around them fully and take ownership of their own practice.
 We nurture resilience, risk-taking and an enquiring approach.

 The Art and Design department operates an open door policy and welcomes students to work in the Art department during study sessions, breaks and after school.
 We offer many weekend and holiday sessions also.
 As well as cultivating independence we also search for ways to allow students to work collaboratively.
 Students are encouraged to be creative and innovative in the development of projects.
 We encourage students to experiment widely with media, techniques and processes, combining materials and refining their skills.
 Students can expect to experience a wide range of 2D and 3D media, drawing, painting, printmaking, ceramics, sculpture, installation, digital photography and image manipulation, contextual studies, collaborative and independent projects, working with practicing artists, visiting and working with galleries, museums and studios.